December 23, 2022 – January 2, 2023

 The University of Florida campus is following CDC guidance to prevent the spread of the novel coronavirus SARS-CoV-2, aka COVID-19.
 We have developed safety SOPs to maintain our equipment and clean the commonly touched objects and surfaces, but please help us by doing your part to stay healthy.
-Wear a face mask in all settings where you anticipate close contact with another person outside your immediate household.
+We request that you wear a face mask in all settings where you anticipate close contact with another person outside your immediate household.
 Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.
-Please stay home if you are sick or if you recently (last 14 days) visited an area where COVID-19 is actively spreading.
+Please stay home if you are sick or if you recently (last 14 days) visited an area where COVID-19 cases are spiking.

-The following links provide key guidance, resources and contacts for other questions you may have:
+The following links provide additional guidance, resources, and contacts for other questions you may have:

 - UF Research: https://research.ufl.edu/covid-19-updates.html